Lares Trail Peru & 2D Inca Trail with Camping 5D/4N

 Day 2: Quiswarani – Condor Pass – Cancha Cancha Village

 Today you will be woken up around 5 a.m., with our service of hot drinks.
-You will have amazing views of the colorful lake and the valley of Kiswarani.
-The local people will already be up and about, taking their llamas and alpacas out to graze.
-Breakfast will be served as soon as you finish packing your gear.
-Then we’ll fill up our water bottles, organize snacks and you will begin the most memorable day of your expedition to Machu Picchu.
-It will be a three or four hour climb to get to the summit of the mountain.
+You will have spectacular views of the colorful lake and the valley of Kiswarani.
+You will see the local people will already be up and about, taking their llamas and alpacas out to graze.
+Breakfast will be served once you have finished packing your gear.
+Then we’ll fill up our water bottles, organize snacks, and you will begin your expedition to Machu Picchu.
+It will be a three or four-hour climb to get to the summit of the mountain.
 This pass is called Pachacute, or Condor Pass.
 We’ll zigzag our way up to compensate for the steep uphill.
 The views of the area are stunning.
 You will see lakes, waterfalls, llamas, and alpacas.
 We will have an emergency horse to ride in case you are tired.
-Once you arrive at the Condor Pass you will be above the clouds, above the mountain peaks and the surrounding 360 degree views are astounding.
-In front of you will be the majestic mountain of Pitusiray, which is at 5,700 m/ 18,700 ft high, and the Condor pass is at 4,680 m/ 15,354 ft high.
-Afterwards, we will enjoy the hot drink service that your porters will carry with them.
-We will take advantage of some phenomenal photo opportunities, and start our descent.
+Once you arrive at the Condor Pass, you will be above the clouds, above the mountain peaks, and the surrounding 360-degree views are astounding.
+In front of you will be the beautiful mountain of Pitusiray, which is at 5,700 m/ 18,700 ft high, and the Condor pass is at 4,680 m/ 15,354 ft high.
+Afterward, we will enjoy a hot drink service that your porters will carry with them.
+We will take advantage of some phenomenal photo opportunities and start our descent.

 You will begin the one hour, downhill, descent towards El Mirador (Vista Point), where you will enjoy lunch.
-There will perhaps be some llamas grazing nearby.
-After lunch, you will hike the last three hours downhill, with fantastic views of many lakes, llamas and alpacas, before arriving at your campsite, the village of Cancha Cancha, which is the only village that does not have modern technology.
-Cancha Cancha is a village (3,750 m/ 12,303 ft) where people still practice real traditions of the Incas.
-In this Incan village, 85 percent of the houses are still composed of original, ancient construction, made of stone, with grass-thatched roofs.
-Unlike any other village in the Lares Valley, this village where has no electricity or cars.
+There will be some llamas grazing nearby.
+After lunch, you will hike the last three hours downhill, with fantastic views of many lakes, llamas, and alpacas, before arriving at your campsite, the village of Cancha Cancha, which is the only village that does not have modern technology.
+Located at (3,750 m / 12,303 ft), where people still practice original Inca traditions.
+In this Incan village, 85 percent of the houses are still built by ancient construction methods, made of stone and grass-thatched roofs.
+Unlike any other village in the Lares Valley, this village has no electricity or cars.
 Here, you will not only enjoy the wilderness, but your porters will also set up your tents.
 You will have some time to meet with the local children.
 We provide them with food and school supplies, so we invite our travelers to share this support in the education and the health of this native village.
-You can join us and bring anything you would like to supplement the lives of these Quechuan-speaking children.
-Following, your guide will take you to one of the local family’s houses, where you will learn about the lifestyle of the locals.
-You can see how they raise their guinea pigs, and you will learn about the traditional, hand-woven textiles, made of llama and alpaca wool.
-This is the best day of your hike.
+You can bring anything you would like to give to these Quechuan-speaking children that you think they could use for school or home.
+When you are done, your guide will take you to one of the local family’s houses, where you will learn about the lifestyle of the locals.
+You will see how they raise their guinea pigs, and learn about the traditional hand-woven textiles made of llama and alpaca wool.
 In the evening you will enjoy hot drinks and dinner.

 Walking Distance: 14 km/8 miles